AllenCell/aics-ml-segmentation/docs/demo_2.md

 # Demo 2: Segmentation of Lamin B1 in 3D fluorescent microscopy images of hiPS cells

-In this demo, we will demonstrate how we get the segmentation of Lamin B1 in 3D fluorescent microscopy images of hiPS cells.
-Before reading this demo, make sure to check out [demo 1: build a classic image segmentation workflow](./demo_1.md), and detailed descriptions of the building blocks in our segmenter ([Binarizer](./bb1.md), [Curator](./bb2.md), [Trainer](./bb3.md)).
+In this demo, we will demonstrate how to get the segmentation of Lamin B1 in 3D fluorescent microscopy images of hiPS cells.
+Before starting this demo, make sure to check out [demo 1: build a classic image segmentation workflow](./demo_1.md), and detailed descriptions of the building blocks in our segmenter ([Binarizer](./bb1.md), [Curator](./bb2.md), [Trainer](./bb3.md)).

 ## Stage 1: Run **Binarizer** (classic image segmentation workflow) and Assess Results